 Consult Local Realtors for Market Insights

-Local Realtors often have a solid understanding of the best types of rental properties in the local market.
+It may also be a good idea to talk to some Realtors in your area who have a solid understanding of the local market.
 They can provide you with good value in your area over time based on historical information, which can help you make better financial decisions.

 Step 5: Do Initial Property Research

-And that’s when everything gets scary for people.
-I have to spend money, and I don’t want to make sure that you’re not prepared to do this process the wrong way.
+Once you’ve taken care of the first four steps, you’re finally ready to start looking for actual investment properties.
 People jump into this step without doing steps one, two, three, and four.
-Hopefully, you won’t be wrong.
 Here is what you need to know about researching rental properties so you can find the best opportunities.

 Look for Cash Flow Positive Properties

+Number one is they are cash flow positive.
+It means that the cash flow you generate from rental income is more than your total expenses from the property.
 For example, if your property rent is $3,000 per month, the property will have positive cash flow if your total expenses for the property are less than $3,000 per month.
-I am looking at your cash flow based on your return on net operating income.
 If your expenses on the property were $2,500 per month, in that case, you will have positive cash flow.
+You should really try to avoid buying real estate properties that are negative.

 Cash Flow Isn’t the Only Profit Source

 Also know that cash flow is not the only thing that can make real estate investing worthwhile.
 You still make money when you convert debt into equity by making monthly payments on your mortgage as the property appreciates over time, but everything is much easier and far more manageable.
-If you simply buy a property that is cash flow, you can determine the starting rent from your real estate income.

 There are also many online mortgage calculators that can help you determine what your monthly expenses will be for a property in that area.
 You can use them to help you figure out whether a property will be cash flow positive or not.